There are state supreme court elections in Pennsylvania on November 2, 2021

 Vote-by-Mail: Any registered Pennsylvania voter can request an absentee ballot without a reason.
-Applications for the November 3rd General Election must be received by your county elections office by October 27, 2020.
-Your completed ballot must be received by the Board of Elections by 8pm on November 3rd to be counted, it can be returned by mail or in-person to your county Board of Elections.
+The application must be received at least 7 days before Election Day in-person or by mail.
+Your completed ballot must be received by the Board of Elections by 8pm on Election Day to be counted, it can be returned by mail or in-person to your county Board of Elections.
 Learn more here.

 Gender Gaps in Representation